theochem/roberto/README.rst

 5. Run Linters (optionally showing only messages related to your changes).
 6. Run unit and other tests
 7. Build the documentation

+When you run ``rob robot``, a few additional steps will be performed, which are not done by default because they are slow and have a low risk of failing:

 8. Upload the documentation. (disabled by default)
 9. Make source and binary release packages.
 10. Deploy the releases. (disabled by default)